 Be wary of your in-game hero inventory, too.
 You can only hold up to 50 items so you should keep it down to the essentials.
 Be sure to recycle any old weapons you’re no longer using.
 Don’t have a bag full of traps, either; you’ll typically lay traps during the more relaxed preparation phase, and so can afford to spend a little time making new ones specifically for the situation.
 Traps are expensive to build, and only crafting exactly what you need will preserve your resources and keep your inventory tidy.

-That’s everything you need to know to get started in Fortnite.
+That’s everything you need to know to get started in Fortnite Save the World.
 The layers and layers of menus should make sense now, and you definitely know your loot chest from your llama.
 Good luck in your fight against the undead husks!